SALT-Lab-Human-AI/project-check-point-1-NOODEIA/docs/report/FINAL_REPORT.md

 # 6 Results

+#

 This section presents findings from our counterbalanced within-subjects study comparing NOODEIA to traditional tutoring methods.
-We begin by describing our statistical approach, then report results across all measured dimensions, and conclude with analyses by research question and supplementary system performance metrics.
+We begin by describing our statistical approach, then report results across all measured dimensions with detailed analysis of the response patterns, and conclude with analyses by research question and supplementary system performance metrics.

 ## 6.1 Statistical Approach

 ### 6.1.1 Choice of Statistical Test

+#

 We employed the Wilcoxon signed-rank test for all primary analyses.
 This non-parametric test was selected for three methodological reasons.
 First, the test is appropriate for our within-subjects (paired) design, where each participant experienced both conditions.
 Second, ordinal Likert-scale data do not satisfy the interval-level measurement assumption required by parametric alternatives such as the paired t-test.
 Third, with a sample size of N=16, normality assumptions underlying parametric tests cannot be reliably verified, and the Wilcoxon signed-rank test provides robust inference regardless of the underlying distribution shape.